theycallmemac/Kattis/README.md

 # OpenKattis
-My solutions to problems found on https://open.kattis.com/ Written in Python and Java.
+My solutions to problems found on https://open.kattis.com/

+Solutions are written in either Python, Java, or C.